Muddy Sneakers

 If you’re interested in ways you can get your child and your family outdoors and learning more, the Cradle of Forestry in America has a great “Nature-Oriented Parenting Newsletter.”
 Click the Cradle link to read published issues and get ideas on how to encourage your child to connect more with his or her natural surroundings.

 We hope you’ll join us in the field on a Muddy Sneakers day!
-Here’s some information that might be helpful to you:

 Every student, teacher, parent, and chaperone should bring: